 Your riding position and balance are the two basic principles of making your snowmobile go where you want it to.
-When turning on the side of a hill, you and your passenger must be ready to shift body weight to help it turn in the desired direction.
-Operator and passenger must never attempt this maneuvering by placing feet outside of the vehicle.
+When turning on the side of a hill, you must be ready to shift body weight to help it turn in the desired direction.
+Operator must never attempt this maneuvering by placing feet outside of the vehicle.
 Experience will teach you how much lean to put into turns at different speeds and how much you will have to lean into a slope to maintain proper balance.